 Start by getting rid of the clothes you haven’t worn in the past year, or even the past month, and watch life in your trailer become simpler and more focused.

 What takes up extra space in your living quarters that just doesn’t serve you anymore, and how can you make simple changes to benefit your overall lifestyle?
-Take 2019 to reflect on what piqued your interest in RV traveling, and try and emulate that every day.
+Take this moment to reflect on what piqued your interest in RV traveling, and try and emulate that every day.

-You could say you’re breaking your 2019 resolutions with these tips, but we prefer to say you’re enhancing them!
+You could say you’re breaking your new year’s resolutions with these tips, but we prefer to say you’re enhancing them!
 Enjoy the time you’ve worked hard for and reinvigorate your RV adventures this year.